 To the course where I belong,

-She was dressed to the nines and lookin’ so fine
+She was dressed to the nines and lookin’fine.

 What could possibly mar this quest for a par?